 - Police pollen

 If you know you're going to be outside during a high pollen day, you can take medication called anti-histamines.
 They're available in a variety of different forms.
 Tablets or syrup, for both children and adults, can be bought over the counter.
-They are good for itching, sneezing and watery eyes, but often less helpful for blocked nose.
+They're good for itching, sneezing and watery eyes, but often less helpful for a blocked nose.
 They can cause drowsiness and, occasionally in children, slight hyperactivity.
-Eye drops are also available through your local pharmacist and can work quite effectively.
+Eye drops and nasal sprays are also available through your local pharmacist and can work quite effectively.

 - Protect your airways

-Try taking precautions like dabbing petroleum jelly around your nostrils - even a mask when gardening can help to trap the pollen from entering into your airways.
+Try taking precautions like dabbing petroleum jelly around your nostrils.
+Or, if you want a natural barrier balm, try Haymax, which is made from beeswax and seed oils.
+Even a face covering when gardening can help to trap the pollen from entering into your airways.
 Just make sure you can still breathe!

 - Shower and change your clothes

 After you've been outside, take a long shower to wash away any pollen residue.
 Changing your clothes afterwards will make sure you aren't inhaling any more allergens that might've been clinging to the fibres.
 Also, on the same note - avoid hanging your laundry outside to dry as they can end up harbouring pollen from the air.
 You might end up sleeping in fresh bedding that's actually covered in allergens.